Mariners sign shortstop J.P. Crawford to 5-year contract extension

-MINNEAPOLIS — When the 2021 season came to an end, Mariners president of baseball operations Jerry Dipoto called J.P.
-Crawford to let him know that he was their shortstop of the future regardless of any rumors he might here in the upcoming offseason.
+MINNEAPOLIS — In the days after the 2021 season ended in disappointment, Mariners president of baseball operations Jerry Dipoto made calling J.P.
+Crawford his first priority.

+The purpose of the conversation was to reassure the Mariners’ emotional shortstop that regardless of any rumors he might hear or see about the team being linked to free agents such as Carlos Correa, Marcus Semien and Trevor Story, he would still be their starting shortstop moving forward.

-On the day the much-anticipated 2022 season begins, the Mariners proved it to Crawford, signing him to a five-year, $51 million contract extension.
+On the day the Mariners’ much-anticipated 2022 season began, Dipoto and the organization proved their words weren’t hollow, signing Crawford to a five-year, $51 million contract extension.

+In a news conference at Target Field, hours before first pitch, Crawford, Dipoto and Mariners chairman John Stanton discussed the extension.
+Clad in an impeccable gray suit with his wife, Kathy, at his side, Crawford offered a different side of the emotion and passion that has made him a fan favorite in the city.

+“First and foremost, I want to thank John Stanton, Jerry Dipoto and (assistant general manager) Justin Hollander for giving me this chance and trusting me,” he said.
+“I want to thank my wife, without you, none of this would even be possible.
+Thank you for holding it down and making my life really easy.
+I love you and thank you.
+I love Seattle.
+I’ve loved it ever since I put on a jersey for the first time.
+I’ve really wanted to stay here ever since then.
+So I’m really happy for this opportunity.”

 Crawford will receive a $5 million signing bonus and receive a $5 million salary in 2022.
 He will make $10 million per season from 2023-2025 and earn $11 million in 2026.